Lower Galilee: Water resources

-Until 1932 the settlements in the eastern Lower Galilee were based solely on spring water which existed in proximity to the villages which were only enough for home use and therefore it was not possible to have irrigated agriculture in the Lower Galilee at the time.
-In 1932 the first Well drilling was done in the Yavne'el Valley which supplied irrigation water to Yavne'el.
-In 1942 a water pipeline was constructed from the Sea of Galilee to the village which as a result extended its amount of agricultural lands, which were based mainly on the new water sources, despite the relatively high cost of water at that time.
-During the first decade of the State of Israel the villages of the Lower Galilee were involved in a constant struggle with the government demanding that the government would solve their water problems.
-After several local Well drilling attempts made during those years failed water pipelines were laid from the Sea of Galilee to all villages in the Lower Galilee.
+Until 1932, the settlements in the eastern Lower Galilee relied solely on local spring water.
+Because these yields were only sufficient for domestic use, irrigated agriculture remained impossible in the Lower Galilee at the time.
+In 1932, the first Well drilling was done in the Yavne'el Valley, which supplied irrigation water to Yavne'el.
+In 1942, a water pipeline was constructed from the Sea of Galilee to the village, which extended its amount of agricultural lands, which were based mainly on the new water sources, despite the relatively high cost of water at that time.
+During the first decade of the State of Israel, the villages of the Lower Galilee were involved in a constant struggle with the government, demanding that the government would solve their water problems.
+After several local well drilling attempts failed during those years, water pipelines were laid from the Sea of Galilee to all villages in the Lower Galilee.